higgi13425/rmrwr-book/_book/io105-targets.md

 <br>
-As you build up complex workflows, it helps to have modular scripts that handle distinct functions like
+As you build up complex workflows that are sequential, or branching, or unite two different pathways, it helps to have modular scripts that handle distinct functions like

 -   01_read_data